This guide will walk you through the process of connecting your organization's data to Foundry.

 Before starting, it is important to recognize that this first step towards connecting your organizational data to Foundry is fundamentally a networking concept.
 The initial setup is best done by someone familiar with network engineering and aware of the organization's network topology and configurations, such as firewall rules.

-Connecting data to Foundry requires that the following three components are installed or configured, in this order:
+Connecting data to Foundry requires that three components are configured in the following order:

-A sync reads specific data from a source and ingests it into Foundry.
-For example, if you have a PostgreSQL database source that contains multiple tables, you might configure a sync to ingest one specific table into Foundry.
+A batch sync, for example, reads specific data from an external system and ingests it into Foundry.
+If you have a PostgreSQL database that contains multiple tables, you might configure a sync to ingest one specific table into Foundry.
 Once a sync has successfully run, the result in Foundry will be a dataset to use across all of Foundry's data pipelining, model development, and analytical tools.

 The table below summarizes the configuration frequency and skill set required for maintaining the resources required for connecting to data: